si-magic/ec2fleetd/README.md

 for one here in the grand scheme of things.
 See [Quirks](#Quirks) for more.

 ### LRU and MRU[^2]
-The current EC2fleetd implementation picks a random volume from the pool.
-This is not ideal in Auto Scaling Groups use cases because spin up time could get random, too :)
+The current EC2fleetd implementation picks one volume from the pool based on the instance index.
+Some use cases may benefit from LRU and MRU policies.

 ### Unit tests
 If I get paid to finish it, maybe.